 - The primary hemostasis involves the process of vasoconstriction, which response to the injury of the body in the vascular wall.
 Once injured, the vascular walls react immediately by reducing the amount of blood flow in the infected area.

 - Next, the platelets play a key role in covering the injured area to stop the bleeding.
 They also activate a process which forms a fibrin clot known as the secondary hemostasis.
-This leads to release a stored granules content which includes ADP and thromboxane which results in further activation of platelets in the blood plasma.
+This leads to release of stored granular contents which contain serotonin, ADP and thromboxane, which results in further activation of platelets in the blood plasma.

 - Since the platelets alone could not secure the damages caused in the vessel walls, thus a blood clot should be formed necessarily.
 This formation of the blood clots depends on several clotting factors which activate each other in the clotting cascade.

 - This cascade results in the formation of fibrinogen, which is a soluble plasma protein.
 These fibrin proteins finally stick together to form a clot.
-If the protein comprises of platelets only, it is termed white thrombus and if the red blood cells are present, it is called red thrombus.
+Platelet clots are termed as a white thrombus and if the red blood cells are also present, it is known as red thrombus.

 What is deep vein thrombosis (DVT)?

 Deep vein thrombosis is a serious condition where the blood clot occurs in one or more deep veins of our body.
 In most cases, the clot in the vein might dissolve and travel through the body stream and affect several organs like lungs and chest thus blocking the flow of the blood.

 The most common symptoms of DVT include pain in muscles especially legs and swelling but during most times these clots might occur without any major symptoms.
 They usually occur due to medical reasons or because of less frequency in the body movements.